 “Our lawyers are some of the few in the country who represent E. coli victims nationwide.
 The insurance companies involved in outbreaks know us and know we can’t be fooled into accepting bad settlements.” — Attorney Fred Pritzer

 One of our clients was a young woman who got sick after eating beef.
 Our client and her family had gone to a restaurant to celebrate her good grades.
 A few days later she had severe stomach cramps and diarrhea.
 These symptoms soon developed into hemolytic uremic syndrome (HUS).
 Her kidneys failed, and she almost died.

 The family contacted us when she was in the hospital.
 The state health department had not determined what food caused her illness, so we began an independent investigation.
 After beef served at the restaurant was pinpointed, we sued the beef processor, supplier and restaurant.

 Compensation depends on the facts of the case, the insurance policies involved and other factors.
 It may include amounts for the following:

-Our attorneys have successfully represented E. coli vicitms who developed hemolytic uremic syndrome.
+Our lawyers have successfully represented E. coli vicitms who developed hemolytic uremic syndrome.
 These diseases are characterized by damage and destruction of the red blood cells, which leads to a lower than normal number of red blood cells (a condition called anemia), blood clots, and damage to blood vessel walls.
 Complications of HUS are severe and can include the following:

 Thrombotic thrombocytopenic purpura (TTP) occurs when too many platelets are destroyed.
 Tiny thrombi (blood clots) form in blood vessels throughout the body, but particularly in the central nervous system (CNS) and kidneys.
 Because the formation of the thrombi (blood clots) uses an abnormally high number of platelets, the number of platelets in the bloodstream decreases to dangerously low levels.
 TTP can cause the following: